 Other alternatives to a 401(k) loan

-- Home equity loan: If you’re a homeowner, you might be able to tap into the equity of your home.
+- Home equity loan: If you’re a homeowner, you might be able to tap into its equity.
 Because your property acts as collateral for this type of loan, you might get a lower interest rate compared to a personal loan.
 But keep in mind that if you default on the loan, you risk losing your home.

 - Home equity line of credit (HELOC): This is another way to access your home’s equity.
 But unlike a home equity loan, a HELOC is a type of revolving credit that you can access as you need and pay back only what you use.
 Just remember that if you can’t keep up with your payments, you could lose your home.